tari/taricorp.net/content/posts/2025/web1999/index.md

-As I noted in relation to the [last video](#video-morewindows), the initial approach I chose to selecting the speed at which the cursor should move yielded awkward results where it tended to move much slower than a human would, if it needed to move only a short distance.
+As I noted in relation to the [last video](#video-morewindows), the initial approach I chose to selecting the speed at which the cursor should move yielded awkward results where it tended to move much slower than a human would if it only needed to move a short distance.
 This had two reasons:

  * The amount of time required to move between two points was constant: the speed used to advance the `Mover` was always 1/128, so the cursor would